 - Idaho Select Agent Identification Chart: This is a quick reference guide with characteristics of Bacillus anthracis, Yersinia pestis, Francisella tularensis, Brucella species, Burkholderia mallei, and Burkholderia pseudomallei.

-- Federal Select Agent Program Website: All entities that possess, use, or transfer biological agents or toxins are required to be registered with the Federal Select Agent Program.
+- Federal Select Agent Program: All entities that possess, use, or transfer biological agents or toxins are required to be registered with the Federal Select Agent Program.
 This website contains forms, current regulations, and additional resource information.

 - List of Select Agents and Toxins